PaulTreanor/paultreanor.com/pages/spacedaws-devlog.md

 </p>

+### 1 March 2024 - Throwing in the flag
+So I'm giving up on SpacedAWS, at least for the foreseeable future.
+There's still months of work needed to get a shippable MVP and my interest in the project is just not there any more, so I'm throwing in the flag.

+It's a good lesson about keeping side projects small.
+Whatever I do next will be something I can get into user's hands within 5 hours of work.
+Something I can release very small and then build out.

+If you're interested in taking on the project please email me, I still think it's a killer business idea.
+An idea and an unfinished codebase aren't worth much so I'm happy to give it away for free.

+Side projects are great because they're easy to start an easy to quit.
+Quitting is cool, on to the next thing!

 ### 23 February 2024 - Architcture and getting started on backend

 This project was on the backburner for a few weeks while I was looking for a job.
 I got a job so I've been able to get back to it this week.